nageshchauhan/thinkofspring.io/spring-aop/pointcuts_wildcard_expression.md

 As we know Spring only support method execution join points for spring beans.
 So followings are the pointcut expression which are matching the execution of method on Spring beans.
 A pointcut declaration has four parts:

 1. Matching method signature pattern
-2. Matching type signature patter
+2. Matching type signature pattern
 3. Matching bean name pattern
 4. Combining pointcut expression